 3. What gets you up in the morning?

-4. Tell us a surprising fact about yourself?
+4. What’s a surprising fact about you?

-5. What’s your favourite thing about Auckland?
+5. What is your favourite thing about Auckland?

 6. Best breakfast you’ve ever had?

 A recent one.
 February’s talk with Richie Hardcore – I’m a Rebel so I Rebel.

 8. Favourite CM talk from around the world?

 One from Berlin, Cori Moore - Think With Your Hands.